LexemLexem

 Run evals against any version

-Build a suite of cases, run it against your current prompt with the model and key of your choice.
+Write your own suite — or let Lexem auto-generate one from the prompt — then run against the model and key of your choice.
 See score, pass/fail, tokens, latency.

 3. 03